rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 Some guidelines on what should be tested:
 - Tests SHOULD comprehensively cover the API, including all possible combinations of arguments required to ensure good test coverage.
 - pylibcudf SHOULD NOT attempt to stress test large data sizes, and SHOULD instead defer to libcudf tests.
   - Exception: In special cases where constructing suitable large tests is difficult in C++ (such as creating suitable input data for I/O testing), tests may be added to pylibcudf instead.
 - Nullable data should always be tested.
 - Expected exceptions should be tested.
 Tests should be written from the user's perspective in mind, and if the API is not currently throwing the appropriate exception it should be updated.
   - Important note: If the exception should be produced by libcudf, the underlying libcudf API should be updated to throw the desired exception in C++.
 Such changes may require consultation with libcudf devs in nontrivial cases.
 [This issue](https://github.com/rapidsai/cudf/issues/12885) provides an overview and an indication of acceptable exception types that should cover most use cases.
 In rare cases a new C++ exception may need to be introduced in [`error.hpp`](https://github.com/rapidsai/cudf/blob/branch-24.04/cpp/include/cudf/utilities/error.hpp).
 If so, this exception will also need to be mapped to a suitable Python exception in [`exception_handler.pxd`](https://github.com/rapidsai/cudf/blob/branch-24.04/python/cudf/cudf/_lib/exception_handler.pxd).

 Some guidelines on how best to use pytests.
 - By default, fixtures producing device data containers should be of module scope and treated as immutable by tests.
-  - Rationale: Allocating data on the GPU is expensive and slows tests.
+Allocating data on the GPU is expensive and slows tests.
 Almost all pylibcudf operations are out of place operations, so module-scoped fixtures should not typically be problematic to work with.
 Session-scoped fixtures would also work, but they are harder to reason about since they live in a different module, and if they need to change for any reason they could affect an arbitrarily large number of tests.
 Module scope is a good balance.
 - Where necessary, mutable fixtures should be named as such (e.g. `mutable_col`) and be of function scope.
 If possible, they can be implemented as simply making a copy of a corresponding module-scope immutable fixture to avoid duplicating the generation logic.

 Tests should be organized corresponding to pylibcudf modules, i.e. one test module for each pylibcudf module.